JeffersonLab/JANA2/docs/how-to guides.rst

 Building JANA
 ~~~~~~~~~~~~~~
-First, set your :py:func:`$JANA_HOME` environment variable.
+First, set your ``$JANA_HOME`` environment variable.
 This is where the executables, libraries, headers, and plugins get installed.
 (It is also where we will clone the source).
-CMake will install to :py:func:`$JANA_HOME` if it is set (it will install to :py:func:`${CMAKE_BINARY_DIR}/install` if not).
-Be aware that although CMake usually defaults :py:func:`CMAKE_INSTALL_PREFIX` to :py:func:`/usr/local`, we have disabled this because we rarely want this in practice, and we don’t want the build system picking up outdated headers and libraries we installed to :py:func:`/usr/local` by accident.
-If you want to set :py:func:`JANA_HOME=/usr/local`, you are free to do so, but you must do so deliberately.
+CMake will install to ``$JANA_HOME`` if it is set (it will install to ``${CMAKE_BINARY_DIR}/install`` if not).
+Be aware that although CMake usually defaults ``CMAKE_INSTALL_PREFIX`` to ``/usr/local``, we have disabled this because we rarely want this in practice, and we don’t want the build system picking up outdated headers and libraries we installed to ``/usr/local`` by accident.
+If you want to set ``JANA_HOME=/usr/local``, you are free to do so, but you must do so deliberately.

 Next, set your build directory.
 This is where CMake’s caches, logs, intermediate build artifacts, etc go.
-The convention is to name it :py:func:`build` and put it in the project’s root directory.
-If you are using CLion, it will automatically create a :py:func:`cmake-build-debug` directory which works just fine.
+The convention is to name it ``build`` and put it in the project’s root directory.
+If you are using CLion, it will automatically create a ``cmake-build-debug`` directory which works just fine.

 Finally, you can cd into your build directory and build and install everything the usual CMake way.